BYU-ELC/AutonoMouse/README.md

 that I know of in the App Store.

 # Things to Change
-Fix the circuit.
-When Arduino is plugged into the computer placed inside the pcb the AMS1117 voltage regulator on the Arduino gets really hot.
+Fix the circuit: When Arduino is plugged into the computer placed inside the pcb the AMS1117 voltage regulator on the Arduino gets really hot.
-It's because the VIN Pin has a direct path to ground through the switch so it's passing a lot of current and gets hot to let off the energy converted.
+I think it's because the VIN Pin has a direct path to ground through the switch so it's passing a lot of current and gets hot to let off the energy converted.
-Is there way to fix this with a diode?
-I'm not the best with circuits.
+I've made a new PCB named Chassis1.1 in the build files that includes a reverse power diode.
-Right now I have to take out the Nano to program it, place it back in, and then power it with the battery.
-The switch is flipped with the battery activated so there's not the problem with the voltage regulator.
+To run with Chassis1.0 the user needs to take out the Arduino to program it and then reinsert it into the PCB.

+Clean up the circuity more.

 More accessibility for linux and Apple users.
 Document how to download Arduino IDE and how to interfaces with Arduino devices.

 Finish development for V2.
+Mostly needs work with the servos.
+I would also suggest removing the ultrasonic sensor and servos and replacing them with a cheap motor driver and simple motors to make a faster rc car.